While some stress is normal, too much stress can lead to major health problems like depression and heart disease.

 We know that yoga increases concentration, lowers stress, and improves energy.
 That said, it isn’t surprising that practicing yoga more often can improve one’s health and well-being.
 Yoga can alleviate many health issues like insomnia, high blood pressure, and even issues of depression.

 Yoga is one of the most effective yet least expensive wellness initiatives that every organization can have.
+Even setting up a yoga studio at the office is inexpensive, because yoga doesn’t require much equipment.

 - Choose a spot where yoga sessions can be held.

-- Schedule on-site yoga sessions during a time when everyone can participate, preferably in the morning.
+Encourage them to participate by raising awareness about it.
+Additionally, hire a professional yoga instructor that will lead yoga sessions. - Schedule on-site yoga sessions during a time when everyone can participate, preferably in the morning.

-- Keep the yoga studio clean.
 Ensure that all yoga equipment is properly sanitized.
-Encourage employees to clean their mats before and after use and for that purpose stack disinfecting wipes
+Encourage employees to clean their mats before and after use and make sure there are plenty of disinfecting wipes available to accommodate that. - Consider tackling common in-work issues with the yoga instructor.

-- Consider tackling common in-work issues with the yoga instructor.
-For example, if most of your employees complain about back pain or low energy, you can ask the instructor to build their classes around those issues.
+For example, if most of your employees complain about back pain or low energy, you can ask the instructor to build their classes around those issues. - Incentivize employee participation by rewarding them with healthy drinks and snacks.

 Conclusion